 While there are various digitization options for the data your business interacts with, the best option to start with is usually supplier invoices.
 Supplier invoices are a constant source of data that your business needs to process accurately, so your efforts in this area of your business won’t be wasted.

 Implementing a policy requiring your suppliers to send you digital e-invoices also doesn’t affect your customers at all, making this a low-risk first step towards end-to-end automation for your business.
-Giving your suppliers an incentive to change their invoice format also allows you to deflect the risk of changing the way your business operates outside of your business.
-And it’s a win-win situation as transactions based on digital data are significantly more secure, instant, and less costly for both you and your partner.
+Giving your suppliers an incentive to change their invoice format also allows you to deflect the risk of changing how your business operates outside your business.
+And it’s a win-win situation as transactions based on digital data are significantly more secure, instant, and less costly for you and your business partner.

-Switching your suppliers over to e-invoices will have a positive effect on the data quality for your entire business.
+Switching your suppliers over to e-invoices will positively affect the data quality for your entire business.
 After all, all of your data depends on the input data you receive.
 By eliminating human error and ensuring the data is read correctly, you can remove the strain of costly errors from your budget.

 Getting started with e-invoices is easy with the right tools

-Switching your suppliers over to e-invoicing will only be the beginning of your business’s move to digital data formats.
+Switching your suppliers over to e-invoicing will only mark the start of your business’s move to digital data formats.
 With the end goal of end-to-end automation in sight, you will want to look into digitizing the rest of your business’s critical data.

 Implementing a successful digitization strategy requires the help of industry experts, and that’s where our e-document team comes into play.
-The Qvalia team has over a decade of experience helping businesses make the transition and take control over their data.
+The Qvalia team has over a decade of experience helping businesses transition and take control of their data.

 Are you interested in learning more about how automation can improve your finance department and core business operations?
-Download our business automation ebook today to learn more.
+Download our Automation for CFOs ebook today to learn more.